marcoalopez/marcoalopez.github.io/personal_website.md

 [Zotero](): This is a free tool to collect, organize, annotate, cite, and share research.

 [Typora](https://typora.io/): I love writing in Markdown.
 I use it for everything, from quick notes to full documents.
 Typora is a minimalist Markdown editor and reader that I use often.
 Although it's not free, it's a one-time purchase with no subscription fees or renewals.
 This very website was created using Typora.

+### Miscellanea

+https://ciechanow.ski/ These superb interactive articles by Bartosz Ciechanowski cover a variety of science and engineering topics.
+Browse through the [archive](https://ciechanow.ski/archives/) to discover all the topics he has covered.
+Each one is a gem.

 ---

-*This website was last edited on: 2026-01-08*
+*This website was last edited on: 2026-01-10*
 *Content is available under a [CCO public domain dedication](https://creativecommons.org/public-domain/cc0/) unless otherwise noted.*
 *Hosted on GitHub Pages*